bgigous/flask-webdev/content/s06_page_templates_jinja_and_you/s06_p02_using_variables.md

 Dictionaries, indexing a list with another variable, changes to styling, even calling object methods.
 All of it works in a placeholder if it's 1) Python code and 2) Jinja knows about it.

 Oh, and one more thing!
 Jinja also includes filters which can go after a variable with a pipe character in between.
-For that last example about screaming, you can also do this to get the same result:
+For that last example about screaming, you can also do the following to get the same result:

 ```html
 <p>I scream for {{ my_str|upper }}</p>